collapsed-stacks/startups/questions/12047/where-to-look-for-and-recruit-developers.md

 - tagged: `team`
 - score: 0

-<p>based in the west coast now and looking for a developer to join my team for a digital health startup.
+based in the west coast now and looking for a developer to join my team for a digital health startup.
 What's the best way to go about posting and recruiting someone who is skilled and interested in growing with a startup? we would anticipate an initial side project and then potentially coming on full time if we can get traction.
-Thanks!</p>
+Thanks!